Animals in agriculture

 Europe’s population depends on farmers - including livestock farmers - to supply it with adequate amounts of healthy food.
 Increasingly, regions are also seeking security over their own food supply, ensuring they do not rely on imported supplies.
 Given Europe’s large - and growing - population, it is important that all sectors are both secure and sustainable.

-When it comes to animal health, it is essential that both the political and business environment are conducive to innovation, with a framework that allows for resources to be invested in more R&D. By facilitating the uptake of modern technologies and streamlining current authorisation processes, new medicines may be developed and existing medicines may be improved to fill the gaps in disease prevention and treatment solutions for animals that do not exist at present or are not available in certain countries.
+When it comes to animal health, it is essential that both the political and business environment are conducive to innovation, with a framework that allows for resources to be invested in more R&D. By facilitating the uptake of modern technologies and streamlining current authorisation processes, new medicines may be developed and existing medicines may be improved to fill the gaps in disease prevention for animals and treatment solutions that do not exist at present or are not available in certain countries.
 More efficient procedures to authorise medicines in exceptional situations, can also allow for greater preparedness in the case of new or recurring disease outbreaks.

 - Infographic: Animal Health and the SDGs Download